noskill/index-atomspace/README.md

 result of their intersection is placed in temporary atomspace.
 Then query is applied to this atomspace to produce the final answer.

+### todo:
+It is possible to optimize query answering in certain cases, when there is general pattern, that completely covers indices of more specific ones.